1988 Dasharath Stadium disaster

 The Dasharath Stadium Disaster occurred on 12 March 1988 at the Dasharath Stadium in Kathmandu, Nepal during a football match between the Janakpur Cigarette Factory and Bangladeshi side Muktijoddha Sangsad KC for the 1988 Tribhuvan Challenge Shield.
-Ninety-three people were killed and more that 100 were injured in a stampede when spectators trying to flee from a hailstorm rushed to the locked doors of the stadium.
+Ninety-three people were killed and more than 100 were injured in a stampede when spectators trying to flee from a hailstorm rushed to the locked doors of the stadium.
 The Dasharath Stadium disaster was the ninth biggest stadium disaster until 2006 and the worst stadium disaster in Nepal.

 Build up

 The Dasarath Rangasala Stadium is open terrace on three sides with the west side having the only grandstand.
 It hosts most of Nepal's domestic and international games, and the final of the Tribhuvan Challenge Shield 1988 was no exception.
 Thirty thousand spectators were present.
 News reports state that the weather on the day was not bad, with sunshine throughout.
 Mahesh Bista, the-then executive committee member of the All Nepal Football Association (ANFA), said they were initially looking to postpone the match but, "we decided to hold it as the rainy morning had changed into a sunny afternoon".